 Since 1987, the Institute has focused on developing new approaches to institutional collaboration between Spain and North America through specific initiatives based mainly on sponsoring research projects, organizing international meetings and conferences, and developing academic programs for American students.

 Student in the TCNJ Spain program will help plan a long weekend excursion to locations of their choice as part of their pre-departure orientation activities, but the Instituto Franklin slate of excursions and field trips will not disappoint anyone.

-Students will leave for Spain on January 6 and should be finished with their semester on April 25.
-(Confirmation of the Spring 2014 calendar should be available shortly.)
+Students will leave for Spain approximately on January 5 and should be finished with their semester around April 24.
+(Confirmation of the Spring 2015 calendar should be available this summer.)
 Click here for more details about the program schedule (including information about the three-day program orientation schedule).